 While the no-fault system means that most workplace injuries are covered, there are some exceptions.
 In Vermont, you are not entitled to workers’ compensation benefits if you get injured because you are intoxicated at work or because you are engaging in horseplay or fighting at work.

 Building a Strong Case

 Even though workers’ compensation is a no-fault system in Vermont, insurance companies use many reasons to deny workers’ compensation benefits.
-If you get injured at work, the following steps (explained in more detail on our blog) can help you meet legal deadlines and gather evidence to strengthen your claim.
+If you get injured at work, the following steps (explained in more detail here) can help you meet legal deadlines and gather evidence to strengthen your claim.

 - Get medical help immediately

 - Notify your employer about the injury within 72 hours